uvarc/rc-website/content/userinfo/ivy/overview.md

 # Overview

 Ivy consists of both virtual computing environments and secure storage.
+In order to obtain access to either system, users must

+1. **Submit an account request,**
-In order to obtain access to either system, users must **1.
-Submit an account request, 2.
-Complete the Information Security Awareness Training, and 3.
-Ensure their personal computer meets all High Security VPN requirements.**
+2. **Complete the Information Security Awareness Training, and**
+3. **Ensure their personal computer meets all High Security VPN requirements.**

 * [Requesting Access](#requesting-access)
 * [Training](#training)